Home | Email | Post | Map

 Your home

 If you have plans to try and shelter your home from inheritance tax, forget it.
-Gordon has changed the law so it just isn't possible.
+Gordon Brown changed the law so it's not worth it.
+But consider an asset protection trust, it means your home is owned by the trust and goes to the beneficiaries specified in the trust deed.
+These are expensive but worth it

 IR35